AlexanderDesmond/OCR/README.md

 # OCR

-Optical Character Recognition
+## Optical Character Recognition

-Reads letters from images.
-Outputs as PDF.
+Reads characters from an image and outputs the resulting text as a PDF.

-Frameworks: Node.js, Express.js
+** Frameworks: ** Node.js, Express.js

-Language: JavaScript
+** Language: ** JavaScript